We are lucky to enjoy the open space of a 150 acre estate and aim to make the most of this space through our adventure education programmes.

 Second Form onwards

 Dauntsey's School Sailing Club sails and maintains the Jolie Brise under the command of full-time skipper, Toby Marris, and first mate, Adam Seager.
 During the spring, summer and half-term holidays Jolie Brise cruises to almost anywhere in Europe; Spain, Portugal, Iceland, Norway and the Shetland Islands to name but a few.
 She often takes part in the Tall Ships' races, and she annually competes in the Round the Island Race as well.
+We also run Dinghy Sailing Academies in the Isle of Wight for Second and Third Form pupils to introduce them to sailing.

 Post GCSE Programmes